spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-merchant-portal-product-management-feature-walkthrough.md

 template: concept-topic-template
 ---

-The *Marketplace Merchant Portal Product Management* feature allows merchants to manage product in the Merchant portal.
+The *Marketplace Merchant Portal Product Management* feature allows merchants to manage product and its category, attributes, prices, tax sets, SEO settings, variants, stock and validity dates in the Merchant portal.

 ## Module dependency graph